 The Hackberry tree can mature up to 18 meters tall and live to about 200 years.
 It was valued among Native Americans for its medicinal, food, and ceremonial purposes.
 The giant tree weighs 37 pounds per cubic foot, and although it's heavy, it is not strong.
 Like an Elm tree, the Hackberry tree is soft and can easily fall over if pushed hard enough.

-Michler says staff was working in the area right under the street when it fell.
+Michler says staff was working in the area right under the tree when it fell.
 Luckily, nobody was injured, and the cafe's next steps are to move forward and look at the space with fresh eyes to plan for its new future.

 "As we're dismantling these parts of our past, is to just share those stories of the structures and of the past and share them with the community and document them for ourselves.
 As we sort of clear this space and move forward into the future," says Michler.
 “The loss is really the spaces and the stories and the history.
 This type of greenhouse structure we have behind us is not an off the shelf product, so these pieces it features the gutters are cast iron.
 These are not features your local utility store has.”